 The reality is disabled toilets/facilities are either for adults who are perhaps slightly less mobile than they used to be, or babies (apologies - I know that is a huge generalisation).

 My amazing little man is neither of those!
-And so the facilities don’t cater for ANY of his needs!
+And so the facilities don’t cater to ANY of his needs!

 And how degrading for a little boy who is about to start school.

 The last thing he wants to feel like is a baby.

 So I’m sure many of you are only too familiar with the outcome of this one.